 // The work · Practitioner record · Published research

-What follows is both: the practitioner record first, the published work second.
+What follows is the practitioner record first, the published research second.
 Each is the proof of the other.

 // The practitioner record

-The DIC™ framework did not come from theory.
-It came from watching the same failure repeat — across global banks, insurers, capital markets infrastructure, and health systems — in every geography, at every scale.
+The framework did not come from theory.
+It came from watching the same failure repeat — across institutions of every type, at every scale, in every geography.
 The technology changed.
 The break did not.

 // On confidentiality